patztablook22/jaq/README.md

 c1:  ═└─────────────┘═╚════════════════
 ```

-## Quantum virtual machine
+## QVM backends

 Jaq quantum circuits are backend-agnostic.
+A `Qvm` implementation is expected to provide the full functionality of a quantum computer, constrained only by the resources available.
+Namely:

+- Accepting circuits with any quantum nodes.
+- Implicitly or explicitly inlining all nested subcircuits.
+- Never modifying the given quantum circuits.
+All intermediate representations should be kept separately.
+- Transpiling not directly supported (e.g. more complex) quantum operations into the backend's universal set.
+- Optimizing the resulting flow graph.
+- Caching it for efficient reuse.

-Implementations of `Qvm`:
+### Implementations of `Qvm`:

-- `SimpleSimulator` - simulates the quantum circuit using linear algebra on the CPU
+- `SimpleSimulator` - simulates the quantum circuit using sparse linear algebra on the CPU